brandur/sorg/content/nanoglyphs/049-paradise.md

 The photos from this issue are from Raja Ampat, an archipelago in Indonesia known for its incredible marine biodiversity.

-We stayed at a resort called "Cove" on one of the archipelago's many tiny islands (you can walk across it in about half an hour), accessed via about three hours of boat travel from Sorong.
+We stayed at a resort called "Cove" on one of the archipelago's many tiny islands (you can walk across it in about half an hour), accessed via roughly three hours of boat travel from Sorong.
 Sorong's a busy place, but by the time you get out to Cove, there is nobody.

 Cove's small island is called Yeben, and if you close your eyes and imagine what a deserted tropical paradise is supposed to look like, what you're seeing is probably a lot like Yeben.
 Far from any population centers, there you get perfect beaches, crystal clear water, and gorgeous vegetation.
 The island's forest is dense enough that you won't be going hiking in an arbitrary direction of your choice, but they'd done some nice trail building so you could follow a path up and over the top of the island to its southern side, then the beach to its eastern tip, then back north and west to get back to where you started.